nicolas-izquierdo/afl_cio_scoreboards/README.md

 1. AFL-CIO legislative scorecards are collected and transcribed using Claude Code
 2. Each vote is matched to its corresponding VoteView roll call
-3. Roll call metadata is retrieved from VoteView
+3. Roll call metadata are retrieved from VoteView

 ---